-The current drought monitor on page eight (through 07/17/2018) showed little change from last week.
-Approximately 98.73% of the state is being reported with no drought or abnormally dry conditions.
-The monitor report shows recent rains have resulted in removal of abnormally dry and moderate drought conditions over most of Nebraska.
-Only a small area in far southeaster Nebraska remains with abnormally dry and moderate drought conditions.
-Currently the land area in the state encompassing abnormal dryness is approximately 0.43% and moderate drought around 0.84% of the state area.
-Last year at this time, 25.60% of the state area reported no drought or abnormally dry conditions per the drought monitor.
+The current drought monitor on page eight (through 07/24/2018) showed abnormally dry conditions move back in to southeast Nebraska.
+Approximately 94.88% of the state is being reported with no drought or abnormally dry conditions, a decrease compared to last week.
+Currently the land area in the state encompassing abnormal dryness is approximately 4.27% (increase from last week) and moderate drought around 0.84% (no change from last week) of the state area.
+Last year at this time, 13.90% of the state area reported no drought or abnormally dry conditions per the drought monitor.
 The current monthly drought outlook for July can be found on page nine.
 For more information please visit the links below: